-‘Grand Theft Auto’ game publisher buys ‘Farmville’-maker Zynga for record $12.7 billion
+‘Grand Theft Auto’ game publisher to buy ‘FarmVille’-maker Zynga for record $12.7 billion

 Analysts believe the resulting deal will catapult Take-Two into the world of mobile gaming.

-“It’s a shrewd decision by [Take-Two CEO Strauss] Zelnick to reposition Take-Two as a game publisher that can cater to the full breadth of the market.” said Joost van Dreunen, lecturer on the business of games at NYU Stern School of Business.
+“It’s a shrewd decision by [Take-Two CEO Strauss] Zelnick to reposition Take-Two as a game publisher that can cater to the full breadth of the market,” said Joost van Dreunen, a lecturer on the business of games at the New York University Stern School of Business.

-Craig Chapple, mobile insights strategist at Sensor Tower, noted that mobile gaming makes more money than console or PC gaming alone, and that Zynga’s mobile sales in 2021 were over six times greater than Take-Two’s, with consumers spending a total of $2.2 billion last year.
+Craig Chapple, mobile insights strategist at Sensor Tower, noted that mobile gaming is more profitable than console or PC gaming alone, and that Zynga’s mobile sales in 2021 were over six times greater than Take-Two’s, with consumers spending more than $2 billion last year.

-The proposed purchase of Zynga is some $4.1 billion more than Chinese conglomerate Tencent paid for an 81.4 percent majority in Finland’s Supercell — another mobile game maker that developed the Clash of Clans franchise — in 2016.
-That deal of $9.274 billion served as the previous high mark for acquiring video game company.
-In 2020, Microsoft acquired ZeniMax Media, which includes highly-regarded game maker Bethesda Softworks, for $8.1 billion.
+The proposed purchase of Zynga is some $4 billion more than Chinese conglomerate Tencent paid for an 81.4 percent majority in Finland’s Supercell — another mobile game maker that developed the Clash of Clans franchise — in 2016.
+That deal of $9.27 billion served as the previous high mark for acquiring a video game company.
+In 2020, Microsoft acquired ZeniMax Media, which includes highly regarded game maker Bethesda Softworks, for $8.1 billion.
 In 2015, Activision Blizzard paid $5.9 billion to acquire King, the mobile game maker behind “Candy Crush.”

-van Dreunen noted that while Activision Blizzard faces multiple lawsuits and government investigations over its corporate culture and allegations of workplace harassment and discrimination, this could be an opportunity for Take-Two to surpass its competitor in the video game industry.
+Van Dreunen noted that while Activision Blizzard faces multiple lawsuits and government investigations over its corporate culture and allegations of workplace harassment and discrimination, this could be an opportunity for Take-Two to surpass its competitor in the video game industry.

 “As Activision Blizzard struggles to retain talent and seeks to counteract the acid reflux of its toxic work culture that has soured investor sentiment, Take-Two emerges as an unencumbered, healthier alternative that’s on the way up,” he said.